 3.1: Dimensional Stability of Flexible Materials

-Before now, designers expressed skepticism about using rigid substrates and flexible materials because people noticed that these materials fluctuate when fabrication is going on.
-Of course, we now know that it is because the popular substrate of that time-PI Film- shrinks when the manufacturing is going on.
+Before now, designers expressed skepticism about using rigid substrates and flexible materials because people noticed that these materials fluctuate when fabrication occurs.
+Of course, we now know that the popular substrate of that time-PI Film- shrinks when the manufacturing is going on.
 This shrinkage arises because of the enormous stress generated during the lamination process.

 The output and performance of the FPC are significantly affected by using thin materials.
 But the FPC’s yield is determined by how dimensionally stable the materials used are.
-As such, to arrive at circuit products that are of high density, the materials used must be dimensionally and structurally stable.
+To arrive at high-density circuit products, the materials used must be dimensionally and structurally stable.

 3.2 Fluidity Control of Cladding Adhesive

 The primary reason for utilizing coating film in HDI circuits is to arrive at a small window.
 Thus ensure that binders do not fill it up while lamination is in progress.
-Only this approach can ensure that the foil is not covered, and this is the reason it necessary to control the flow rate of HDI coating materials.
+Only this approach can ensure that the foil is not covered, and this is why it is necessary to control the flow rate of HDI coating materials.

-For instance, if the fluidity is too small, it can result in the fine lines having so many holes, the effect of which is compromised electrical insulation.
 Too much fluidity, on the other hand, can overshadow the window.
+For instance, if the fluidity is too small, it can result in the fine lines having so many holes, compromising electrical insulation.
 Since most flexible materials don’t always come with this feature, the right coating film based on the properties of the binder flow remains the best choice.

 3.3 Low and Thin Profile Copper Foils